-A finding that the Issuer is in breach following an investigation by the CAA could introduce material unanticipated costs that may not be recoverable by the Issuer, at least within the relevant price control period.
-Any decision by the CAA in the course of regulatory investigations is subject to the CAA's statutory duties (see "NATS (En Route) plc - The Issuer's regulatory environment - Domestic regulatory environment").
-For example, the CAA has recently published its Final Decision in its investigation regarding alleged contraventions by the Issuer in relation to staffing resilience in the London Approach Service (air traffic services in the airspace between the en route airspace and the terminal airspace around London) for users of Stansted and Luton Airports (the "Palamon Investigation"), in which the CAA has found the Issuer contravened its statutory duties and Licence obligations and has made a number of recommendations.
+An enforcement order, urgent enforcement order or penalty imposed by the CAA could introduce material unanticipated costs that may not be recoverable by the Issuer, at least within the relevant price control period.
+Any decision by the CAA in the course of regulatory investigations is subject to the CAA's statutory duties and to a statutory appeal mechanism providing for appeals to the CMA.
+In February 2021 the CAA published its Final Decision in its investigation regarding alleged contraventions by the Issuer in relation to staffing resilience in the London Approach Service (air traffic services in the airspace between the en route airspace and the terminal airspace around London) for users of Stansted and Luton Airports, in which the CAA found that the Issuer contravened its statutory duties and Licence obligations.
+In response to a number of recommendations made by the CAA, the Issuer has now deployed several operational changes and reports bi-annually on the progress towards implementing the recommendations.

-The current enforcement regime provided under the Transport Act was replaced by a new enforcement regime contained in the Air Traffic Act, which gives the CAA the power to impose financial penalties on the Issuer for breaches of its statutory duties and Licence obligations.
-If this were to occur, it could have a material adverse impact on the financial condition of the Issuer.
-The application of the Issuer's regulatory regime (see "NATS (En Route) plc - The Issuer's regulatory environment - Domestic regulatory environment") will be relevant to this impact.
+An imposition of financial penalties by the CAA on the Issuer could have a material adverse impact on the financial condition of the Issuer.

+See "NATS (En Route) plc - The Issuer's regulatory environment - Domestic regulatory environment - Enforcement" for further information regarding enforcement.

-Acts or omissions in the course of providing air traffic services causing third party loss an act or omission of the Issuer which takes place in the course of it providing air traffic services (e.g. a negligent act of the Issuer in providing a service); or (b) a failure by the Issuer to comply with an enforcement order which causes loss to a third party.
-A successful claim may affect the financial condition of the Issuer and put pressure on the Issuer's liquidity and cash flows and therefore its ability to make payments on the Bonds.
+Acts or omissions in the course of providing air traffic services causing third party loss

+The Issuer enjoys an immunity from legal proceedings in respect of a failure to perform a statutory duty or Licence obligation.
+However, this statutory immunity does not affect a right of action in respect of (a) an act or omission of the Issuer which takes place in the course of it providing air traffic services (e.g. a negligent act of the Issuer in providing a service); or (b) a failure by the Issuer to comply with an enforcement order which causes loss to a third party.
+A successful claim may affect the financial condition of the Issuer and put pressure on the Issuer's liquidity and cash flows and therefore its ability to make payments on the New Bonds.